-PrivateVPN runs a network stocked with dozens of servers located in 56 different countries, delivering all the speed and location variety you need to stay safe online.
+PrivateVPN runs a network stocked with over 150 servers in 60+ countries, delivering all the speed and location variety you need to stay safe online.
 The service locks down data with 256-bit AES encryption, keeps your connection safe with an automatic kill switch and DNS leak protection, and features a zero logging policy on all traffic, as well.
 Need to protect your identity while using Snapchat video calling?
-PrivateVPN is a great way to do it!
+PrivateVPN is a great way to do it.

 How to unblock Snapchat video calling in the UAE

 Got your VPN chosen but still aren’t sure how to unblock Snapchat video calling?
 Follow the steps below and you’ll be online and secure in no time.

 VPNs are by far the best way to unblock Snapchat video calling, both in the UAE and in other countries around the world.
 Once you’ve chosen a reliable service from the list above, follow the steps below to lock down your information and chat with friends in complete privacy.